TheCrittaC/BigBen/README.txt

 using the phrase "OI IT'S X BONG", where X is the number of BONGs said at the top of the hour.
 The same thing happens if the message ".time #channel" is messaged to the bot privately.

+If the bot receives a private message of ".speak #channel TEXT_HERE", it will echo the text back to the channel specified.

 If kicked, the bot will reconnect after 10 seconds have passed.